gboehl/dynare/README.md

 ```
 - Configure Dynare from the source directory:
 ```
-./configure --with-slicot=/usr/local --with-matlab=<…> MATLAB_VERSION=<…> --disable-octave --disable-doc
+./configure --with-slicot=/usr/local --with-matlab=<…> --disable-octave --disable-doc
 ```
-where the path and version of MATLAB are specified.
+where the path of MATLAB is specified.
 Note that you should use
 the MSYS2 notation and not put spaces in the MATLAB path, so you probably want
 to use something like `/c/Progra~1/MATLAB/…`.
 Alternatively, if your filesystem
 does not have short filenames (8dot3), then you can run `mkdir -p